filipefilardi/crunchyroll_filters/README.md

 We're following the sitemap in [robots.txt](https://www.crunchyroll.com/robots.txt) to get all public information provided by Crunchyroll and we're limited by that.

-## Client
+## Web Application

-We're developing a web interface to make it more friendly to non-technical people.
+We're developing a web interface using flask to make it more friendly to non-technical people.
+Run it using `flask run`.

 ## Contribution